-Any driver who a) is not classified in the top ten positions at the end of the race (see Article 45) or, b) didn't start the race from his normal grid position, will not be eligible for points awarded for fastest lap
+Any driver who is not classified in the top ten positions at the end of the race (see Article 45) will not be eligible for points awarded for fastest lap

-- 6.4 The number of entries for the 2019 Championship is limited to 13 competitors with two cars each.
-The entry fee per team and per season is €50,000 and the selection process is as described in Article 8. - 6.5 If a race is suspended under Article 41 and cannot be resumed, no points will be awarded if the leader has completed two laps or less, half points will be awarded if the leader has completed more than two laps but less than 75% of the original race distance and full points will be awarded if the leader has completed 75% or more of the original race distance.
+- 6.4 The number of entries for the 2020 Championship is limited to 13 competitors with two cars each.
+The entry fee per team and per season is €50,000 and the selection process is as described in Article 8. - 6.5 If the scheduled race distance detailed in Article 5.3 is shortened or if a race is suspended under Article 41 and cannot be resumed, no points will be awarded if the leader has completed two laps or less.
+Half points will be awarded if the leader has completed more than two laps, but less than 75% of the scheduled race distance.
+Full points will be awarded if the leader has completed 75% or more of the scheduled race distance.